-Be forewarned that Disneyland Resort is right across the street from the Anaheim-Orange County Convention Center, one of the largest and busiest convention centers in the country.
+Remember that Disneyland Resort is right across the street from the Anaheim-Orange County Convention Center, one of the largest and busiest convention centers in the country.
 Room availability, as well as rates, are affected significantly by trade shows and other events at the convention center.
-To determine whether such an event will be ongoing during your projected dates, visit www.anaheimoc.org/calendar.
+To determine whether such an event will be ongoing during your projected dates, check out the convention calendar on pages 24 and 25.

 I. MOUSESAVERS.COM is a site dedicated to finding great deals on hotels, admissions, and more at Disneyland Resort and Walt Disney World.
-The site covers discounts on both Disney and non-Disney hotels and is especially effective at keeping track of time-limited deals and discounts offered in a select market, San Diego for example.
+The site covers discounts on both Disney and non-Disney hotels and is especially effective at keeping track of time-limited deals and discounts offered in a select market-San Diego, for example.
+However, the site does not sell travel products.

-2. TRAVELAXE.COM offers free software you can download on your PC (sorry, no Macs) that will scan the better hotel-discount sites and find the cheapest rate on the Internet for each of more than 80 Disneyland area hotels.
-The site offers various filters such as price, quality rating, and proximity to a specific location (Disneyland, Convention Center, airport, etc.) that allow you to tailor your search.
+2. TRAVELAXE.COM offers free software you can download on your PC (sorry, no Macs) that will scan the better hotel-discount sites and find the cheapest rate on the Internet for each of more than 80 Disneylandarea hotels.
+The site offers various filters, such as price, quality rating, and proximity to a specific location (such as Disneyland, the convention center, or airport), that allow you to tailor your search.